Local exchange trading system

 A local exchange trading system (also local employment and trading system or local energy transfer system; abbreviated LETS) is a locally initiated, democratically organised, not-for-profit community enterprise that provides a community information service and records transactions of members exchanging goods and services by using locally created currency.
 LETS allow people to negotiate the value of their own hours or services, and to keep wealth in the locality where it is created.

-Similar trading systems around the world are also known as Community Exchange Systems, Mutual Credit trading systems, Clearing Circles, Trade Exchanges or Time Banks.
+Similar trading systems around the world are also known as Community Exchange Systems (CES), Mutual Credit trading systems, Clearing Circles, Trade Exchanges or Time Banks.
 These all use 'metric currencies' – currencies that measure, as opposed to the fiat currencies used in conventional value exchange.
-These are all a type of alternative or complementary currency.
+Each of these value transfer systems functions as a complementary currency.

-In the 21st century, the internet-based networks haves been used to link individual LETS systems, into national or global networks.
+In the 21st century, the internet-based networks have been used to link individual LETS systems, into national or global networks.

 History

 Michael Linton may have originated the term "local exchange trading system" in 1983, for a time running the Comox Valley LETSystems in Courtenay, British Columbia.
 The system he designed was intended as an adjunct to the national currency, rather than a replacement for it.
 He called the currency "green dollars" and it was mostly used by a local dentist, but dwindled when he moved away.
 Linton started at least four more versions, with varying degrees of success, such as the "Community Way Dollars" in 2008.
 The system's turnover in the first two years amounted to green $500,000.
 There were 5 LETS in Great Britain in 1992.
 In 1995 this number increased to 350 with 30,000 membership and 2 million turnover.
 In 2018 the University of Victoria undertook to research his archives as a demonstration of how people react to new ideas that are outside the norms of society.
 Linton thought that he had failed to communicate his idea adequately.

-LETS is a new type of money which makes it easy to pursue new Livelihood without the previous wholesale transformation of Capitalism.
+LETS is a new type of money which makes it easy to pursue a new livelihood without the previous wholesale transformation of Capitalism.
 It is thus regarded as an alternative currency movement, and as a form of political protest.

 After flourishing in the 1990s, the LETS movement waned.
 Interest in local currency moved on to other designs such as time-based currency and dollar-backed local voucher schemes.